traveltime-dev/google-travel-time-comparison/README.md

 - Fetch travel times from Google Maps and TravelTime in parallel, for provided origin/destination pairs and a set of departure times.
 - Departure times are calculated based on user provided start time, end time and interval.
-- Analyze the differences between the results and print out the 90%, 95% and 99% percentiles of worst absolute and relative errors.
+- Analyze the differences between the results and print out the average error percentage.

 ## Prerequisites